Demmens/Hive-of-Lies/Assets/FastScriptReload/Documentation/documentation.md

 Some assets however will use IL weaving to adjust your classes (eg Mirror) as a post compile step.
 In that case it's quite likely hot-reload will still work.

+## EXPERIMENTAL Adding New Fields
+Asset has an experimental support for adding new fields at runtime which will also render in Editor and allow you to tweak values - same as with normal fields.

+To enable, please:
+`Window -> Fast Script Reload -> Start Window -> New Fields -> Enable experimental added field support`.

+> As this is an experimental feature please expect it to break more often!
+It'd be great help if you could report any issues via Discord / email.

+### New Fields - specific limitations

+- outside classes can not call new fields added at runtime
+- new fields will only show in editor if they were already used at least once
+  - eg if you've added a variable into a method, on first call that variable will be initialized and will start showing in editor

+### New Fields - performance
+For new fields to work your code will be adjusted.
+Instead of calling fields directly your code will call into a method that retrieves value from dynamic dictionary.

+Due to that there'll be some overhead with:
+- looking up proper object and new-field value in dictionary
+- initializing values
+- use of dynamic type, which will introduce some additional casts

+> All that shouldn't really add too much overhead on dev-machine - you may lose few FPS though.

 ## Debugging
 Debugging is fully supported although breakpoints in your original file won't be hit.